 The ACD may receive, or waive in part or in whole, a preliminary charge upon the sale or purchase of Shares.
 The current preliminary charge is 7%.

-Out of the preliminary charge the ACD may pay commission to qualifying intermediaries, including each Investment Manager and its associates.
+Out of the preliminary charge the ACD may pay commission to qualifying intermediaries, including the Investment Managers and their associates.
 If not waived, the preliminary charge will be charged upon the sale or purchase of Shares.